Editor's Note: This is a guest post by Mark Manson, a traveler, and blogger I met earlier this year in Medellin. Mark has been to almost 50 countries.

 Once you’ve managed to attach yourself to some local activity, no matter how drab or boring, make a point to introduce yourself to their friends and family.
 Also, keep in touch.

 When I’m abroad, I always spend the extra money to buy a cheap throwaway phone.
-Facebook always works as well.
+Facebook still works as well.

 To employ this strategy of travel, you have to be willing to step outside of your little bubble, and you definitely cannot be shy.